knowlp/XHAIL/README.md

 To be precise, this routine first tries to visit a few common locations where *Gringo*/*Clasp* may have been installed to avoid the recursive search and speed up operations.
 Such locations are the following:

+- `./` (if you copy gringo and clasp binaries to the current directory, xhail will find them there)
 - `/Library/Gringo/`
 - `/Library/Clasp/`
 - `/usr/bin/gringo/`